CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

    ![](../media/ex1-task1-13.png)

-   >**Note** : XXXXXXX represents the Deployment ID, which can be found in the Environment section.
+   >**Note:**  XXXXXXX represents the Deployment ID, which can be found in the Environment section.

 1. Select the **productsdb** SQL database from the list of resources.